Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Lower bound of variance of the fluctuations of the transverse increments

+Therefore, any lower limit of $k$ yields lower limits of both $n$ and $L$.
+Hence, we state results which hold for large enough $k$, tacitly assuming $n$ and $L$ are large enough so that the two relations $L\leq\Delta(n)$ and \eqref{eq:lowoutline0} hold.
+Let us introduce some more notations that we use throughout this section. \begin{notation} Let $\ba:=n\uthn$, $\bb:=n\uthn+L\uthnt$,

-In other words, $H$ is the smallest $h$-ball around $\a$ which contains an Euclidean ball of radius $k$ around $\a$; $\partial H$ is the vertex-boundary of $H$ i.e., the set of vertices in $H$ which are also adjacent to some vertex outside $H$; $\tau$ is the time required to reach $H$ from $\0$; $F$ is the set of vertices that can be reached by time $\tau$ from $\0$ i.e., the wet region $\Bb(\tau)$.
-Let $\edge{E}\subset\edge{E}(\ZZ^2)$ be the set of nearest-neighbor edges which have at least one endpoint in $F$.
-Let $\FF$ be the sigma-field generated by $\tau$, $F$, and $\LP \tau_e:e\in\edge{E}\RP$. \en
+So $H$ is the smallest $h$-ball around $\ba$ which contains the Euclidean ball of radius $k$ around $\ba$; $\partial H$ is the vertex-boundary of $H$ i.e., the set of vertices in $H$ which are also adjacent to some vertex outside $H$; $\tau$ is the time required to reach $H$ from $\origin$; $F$ is the set of vertices that can be reached by time $\tau$ from $\origin$ i.e., the wet region $\Bb(\tau)$.
+Furthermore, let $\edge\subset\edge(\ZZ^2)$ be the set of nearest-neighbor edges which have at least one endpoint in $F$, and let $\FF$ be the sigma-field generated by $\tau$, $F$, and $\LP \tau_e:e\in\edge\RP$. \end{notation}